dappforce/subsocial-docs/docs/tokenomics/Economics-vs-distribution.md

 determine the demand and supply of the token.

-Token distribution is the initial breakdown of the participants in the genesis block (i.e. who owns what percentage of tokens at network launch).
+Token distribution is the initial breakdown of the participants in the genesis block (i.e. who owns what percentage of tokens when the network launches).